symfony/symfony-docs/doctrine.rst

 Creating an Entity Class
 ------------------------

-Suppose you're building an application where products need to be displayed.
+Suppose you are building an application where products need to be displayed.
 Without even thinking about Doctrine or databases, you already know that you need a ``Product`` object to represent those products.